krutikabapat/Video-Stabilization-using-OpenCV/README.md

 3. Correct the motion.

-## Finding motins between frames:-
+## Finding motions between frames:-

 1. Find good features in the current frame and previous frame.
 2. We use two set of points to find rigid transform that maps previous frame to the current frame(estimateRigidTranform).